umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

     ```

     Most of submissions are wrapped in shell scripts.
 Some of them can be found [here](https://github.com/umd-lhcb/lhcb-ntuples-gen/tree/master/run2-rdx/jobs).

-After a successfully submission, the progress of the job can be checked with ganga:

-1. Launch `ganga` from a `lxplus` session
-2. In the `ganga` shell, type in `jobs`

 ### Update subjob status and force status to be "failed" when necessary